 Who's Got Your Case?BE SMART.
 GET RINEHARDT.

-Columbus Spinal Cord Injury Lawyers
+Spinal Cord Injury Lawyer in Columbus

 What Is A Spinal Cord Injury?

-Spinal cord injuries occur when a person’s “backbone”, or spinal column, sustains damage from a fall, a direct blow or any form of blunt-force trauma.
-As your spinal cord houses a communication system that helps your brain communicate with your body, serious injuries could lead to loss of physical sensation, inability to walk, diminished mental capacity, loss of sexual function, and other serious health problems which could worsen over time.
+The spinal cord houses a communication system that helps your brain communicate with your body, and serious injuries could lead to loss of physical sensation, inability to walk, diminished mental capacity, loss of sexual function, and other serious health problems that could worsen over time.

 The spine has several sections, each with progressively more serious consequences if damaged: